-The term 'Equity Securities' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Equity Securities' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Equity securities prove to be those asset classes which feature shares of stock in a given corporation.
 Investors hold these as reported by a company’s official balance sheet.
 Corporations issue such securities in an effort to raise business capital via the financial markets.
 They use this money for significant company life events, such as for product development, merger and acquisition activity, or internal expansion.
 The funds are seldom for daily operating needs.

 When investors buy equity securities, they gain a partial stake in the underlying firm.
 This is a primary alternative to turning to the bond markets to borrow money in taking on debt via the publicly traded bond markets.
 When a company first issues such equity securities, this is called an IPO initial public offering.
 Companies often raise enormous amounts of cash in this means, since investors are always hunting for new stock issues that will enable them to possess a part of a new and exciting opportunity.

 The total number of shares that an IPO released varies wildly.
 It comes down to the amounts which the companies obtain permission to issue in their financial documents which they file with the regulatory overseer for their area.
 Corporations are allowed to sell a specific amount of stock shares in a given price range on the actual IPO day.
 After these shares have been dealt out to the public via the financial markets, the price of their equity will go up and down on the stock markets every trading day.
 This movement all depends on the perception of investors and the accompanying demand for the shares on any given day.